Master of Music in Music Education

 - Submission of two letters of recommendation.

-- International students must also provide a certification of finances; and for non-native English speaking candidates proof of TOEFL scores: see the SUNY Potsdam International Graduate Admissions page and the SUNY Potsdasm Office of International Education & Programs for details.
+- International students must also provide a certification of finances; and for non-native English speaking candidates proof of language test scores (such as the TOEFL): see the International Graduate Admissions page and the Office of International Education & Programs for details.

 Auditions are only required for applicants who are unable to submit a teaching or conducting video (see above).
 To register for an audition and see our audition dates and locations, please go to the auditions area of our website.
 For any audition, live or by video, students must fill out the Crane online audition form found on this page.
 Our final audition for the 2014-2015 audition season is March 14, 2015.
 Students who wish to request to have an audition by video (due to distance from Postdam, NY) must follow the procedures for submitting video auditions found at the bottom of this webpage: http://www.potsdam.edu/academics/Crane/admissions/general_info.cfm.

 If you are applying for a graduate assistantship and/or scholarship, the application deadline is March 2nd for Fall admissions.
-All materials must be received by that date, including any audition videos; live auditions must have been completed by March 2nd as well.
+All materials must be received by that date, including any audition videos; live auditions must have been completed by our final audition day (February 27, 2016) as well.
 For all other students, the deadlines for admission are:

 For more information, please contact: